VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 and does **not** use any `X EAP/RC`-specific API turns out to be **not** compatible with stable `X` release of IDE.

-Version updates can be done automatically using `./gradlew updateIntellijVersions`
+Version updates are performed automatically by a cronned CI job using `./gradlew updateIntellijVersions`, see [.circleci/config.yml](.circleci/config.yml).

 The whole logic of the process can be illustrated with an example:
 1. our plugin in version `0.7.0` is compatible with IntelliJ `2020.2`
 2. then IntelliJ `2020.3-EAP` is released (see [snapshot repository](https://www.jetbrains.com/intellij-repository/snapshots/) -> Ctrl+F `.idea`),
    and is detected with `./gradlew updateIntellijVersions`, <br/>
    new `eapOfLatestSupportedMajor` is set in [intellijVersions.properties](intellijVersions.properties)
-3. we check if `0.7.0` is compatible with IntelliJ `2020.3-EAP` - see if the CI pipeline passes (this will both check binary compatibility and run UI tests against the given EAP)
+3. we check if `0.7.0` is compatible with IntelliJ `2020.3-EAP` &mdash; see if the CI pipeline passes (this will both check binary compatibility and run UI tests against the given EAP)
 4. we release the plugin as `0.8.0` (`untilBuild` will extend automatically to `2020.3.*` via `latestSupportedMajor` in [intellijVersions.properties](intellijVersions.properties))
 5. new stable version `2020.3` is released (see [release repository](https://www.jetbrains.com/intellij-repository/releases/) -> Ctrl+F `.idea`)